shubhrakantighosh/TeamSportsJam/README.md

 the user flow that we tried to maintain is,
 <br/>
 home -> login/signup -> dashboard -> get started to products ->
-choose products -> Product detail page-> -> Add to Cart Page --> Payment Page
+choose products -> Product detail page-> -> Add to Cart Page --> Payment Page --> Otp Validation Page --> Order Success .

  <h1>TEAM MEMBERS AND MESSAGE></h1>
 we really enjoyed this whole part of developing and had a learing experience and have given our best efforts to bring the BEST thing as POSSIBLE.